m-linner-ericsson/eiffel/eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelConfidenceLevelModifiedEvent](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)
 __Multiple allowed:__ Yes
-__Description:__ Identifies which other CLM events this event supersedes.
-For example, in a scenario where CLM events signal reviews, this link indicates which earlies reviews became outdated due to this review.
+__Description:__ Identifies previous confidence level events that this event supersedes.
+This link indicates which earlier CLM events have been outdated or replaced by the current confidence level assessment.

 ### SUBJECT
 __Required:__ Yes